 Justice Technology Review

-The Justice Technology Review is a peer-reviewed, open-access overlay journal that publishes research grounded in evidence on technology and innovation in the justice system.
-The journal operates as an arXiv and SSRN overlay, meaning that papers are hosted on preprint servers while the journal provides rigorous peer review, Crossref DOIs, and a curated index of accepted work.
+The Justice Technology Review is a peer-reviewed, open-access journal that publishes research grounded in evidence on technology and innovation in the justice system.
+The journal operates as an arXiv and SSRN overlay, meaning that papers are hosted on preprint servers while the journal provides rigorous peer review and a curated index of accepted work.
 There are no article processing charges, and all published work is freely available under a Creative Commons CC-BY 4.0 license.

 The journal uses the ACM sigconf format familiar to the ICAIL and JURIX communities, and targets a turnaround of 45 to 60 days from submission to first editorial decision.
 Papers are published on a rolling basis and grouped into two issues per year.